The Simple Art of Burking

 ‘Little Ned’, the couple’s 12-year-old son has witnessed his parents drug the 84-year-old Caroline Walsh with some coffee, presumably laced with laudanum.
 It was while the old woman was feeling the effects of this drug that Ross smothered the woman with her hand over her mouth and nose while her ‘husband’ Edward Cook, gazed out of the window, observed unknowingly by little Ned.

 It took nearly an hour for Eliza Ross to expire on the scaffold in January 1832.
-After which her legally allotted time on the scaffold was up, and her body was cut down.
+After being left to swing for the legally allotted time her body was cut down.

-The final verdict for Ross, which was given out at her trial at the Old Bailey, on 5 January 1832, was that after her hanging, her body should be subjected to dissection.
+As part of her trial at the Old Bailey, on 5th January 1832, her body was to be sent for dissection.
 And so it was that she was conveyed in a cart to anatomists waiting at Surgeons Hall.

 Eliza Ross, formerly of 7 Goodman’s Yard, was the last person to be sent for dissection as part of their punishment.

-Too much excitement, and with the parting of a penny, Eliza Ross, along with Bishop and Williams [see above] and a few other ‘notorious characters’ could be seen filling out ‘four large rooms’ as
+Too much excitement, and with the parting of a penny, Eliza Ross, along with Bishop and Williams and a few other ‘notorious characters’ could be seen filling out ‘four large rooms’ as

 …full length figures in accurate likeness …dressed in the identical clothes in which the several originals appeared when last in existence … the whole arranged with consummate ability, so as to produce a most imposing effect